maritimeconnectivity/g1128-msr-ledger-service-specification/service-specification.md

 logo: "materials/mcplogo.png"
 titlepage-text-color: "476E7D"
 footer-center: "G1128 Service Specification"
+bibliography: references.yml
+csl: acm.csl
 ...

 # Introduction
-The International Maritime Organization (IMO) in its 'Strategy for the development and  implementation of e‐Navigation' (MSC85/26, Annex 20) [1] resolution, provides the following definition of e‐Navigation:
+The International Maritime Organization (IMO) in its 'Strategy for the development and  implementation of e‐Navigation' (MSC85/26, Annex 20) [@IMO-ENAV1] resolution, provides the following definition of e‐Navigation:

 ***E-Navigation, is the harmonised collection, integration, exchange,